charles-large/ShoppingCartProgram/ReadMe.md

 How to run the program

 1. Have python installed on your computer
-2. Open a IDE or run from the commandline the main.py file (Ex: python main.py (linux))
+2. Open a IDE or run from the commandline the mainMenu.py file (Ex: python mainMenu.py)

 Install Dependencies: